amaranth-lang/amaranth/docs/lang.rst

 Like shapes, values may be *cast* from other objects, which are called *value-castable*.
 Casting allows objects that are not provided by Amaranth, such as integers or enumeration members, to be used in Amaranth expressions directly.

 ..
-TODO: link to UserValue
+TODO: link to ValueCastable

 Casting to a value can be done explicitly with ``Value.cast``, but is usually implicit, since value-castable objects are accepted anywhere values are.